jwplayer/applicaster-docs/analytics.md

 - Play Sessions Data Export (s3 bucket of aggregated play session data), which can be arranged by a JW Player Account Manager

 ## Does Applicaster support other analytics systems?
 Yes.
-See the Applicaster Plugin Directory in your account
+See the Applicaster Plugin Directory in your account.